-Clicking on this area cycles through VU, PEAK and BOTH.
+Clicking on this large button cycles through VU, PEAK and BOTH.

 Double VU

 When this button is lit, the peak meter switches to VU characteristics, thus enabling you to run 2 VU-meters with different settings at the same time.